Why theWABASHproject?

 sculpture and paintings by David Blakesley, ncaustics by Kyle Bjorklund, watercolors by Christine Chaney, jewelry by Simon Gomez, videos by John Schmitz

-Show runs through December: HOURS Thurs-Sat 11-6p
+Show runs through December 2024

 The first time this rural mid-westerner stepped into the ocean I was in Fort Lauderdale, Florida for a high school jazz competition.
 The vast flat line drawn by a receding watery horizon was similar to the flatness of the corn fields I grew up in, but this was different and more mysterious.
 Swimming in something so vast and never ending was magical.
 I was hooked.
 I vowed to live on a coast somewhere sometime in my adult future.